By Dr. Lawrence Wilson

 3. Extreme slow oxidation = Ca/K - Na/Mg greater than about 30.

-(These criteria are new (2016) and different from what is in the Nutritional Balancing And Hair Mineral Analysis textbook).
+(These criteria are new (2016) and different from what is in the Development And Hair Mineral Analysis textbook).

 Many people who are stuck in slow oxidation have an imbalance in the first energy center.
 This can mean they are not well grounded.